libAtoms/dap/README.md

   - pymatgen is required for WAVECAR plotting
   - ffmpeg-python is required for making proper movie files (e.g. mp4) rather than raw image png files.

+### Windows

+dap has successfully been used on Windows with conda, and installing vtk via conda.
+So far it has not been made to work with WSL2 and vtk from pip

 ----------------------------------------------------------------------------------------------------

 ## TODO (in expected order of implementation)